Acupuncture & Chinese Medicine

 By gently inserting fine, sterilized, single-use needles into points on the surface of the body, the acupuncturist works towards regulating the Qi of the body and bringing the body-mind-spirit back into balance.

-Chinese Medicine is a comprehensive health care system, which in addition to Acupuncture also includes Herbal Medicine, Nutrition and Lifestyle Counseling, Qi Gong (focused meditative breathing exercises), Tui Na (Chinese Medical Massage), Fire Cupping, and GuaSha (a manual therapy that uses a smooth-edge tool to scrape the skin and promote blood flow and healing to injured areas).
+Chinese Medicine is a comprehensive health care system, which in addition to Acupuncture also includes Herbal Medicine, Nutrition and Lifestyle Counseling, Qi Gong (focused meditative breathing exercises), Tui Na (Chinese Medical Massage), Cupping, and GuaSha (a manual therapy that uses a smooth-edge tool to scrape the skin and promote blood flow and healing to injured areas).